- UCD and Northeastern University extend and deepen long-standing partnership with five collaborative research projects

 The laureates of this competition will carry out their projects at universities and research centres in 22 EU Member States and other countries associated with Horizon Europe.
 The grants will create around 1,800 jobs for postdoctoral fellows, PhD students, and other staff at the host institutions.

-Niamh Nowlan is Full Professor of Biomedical Engineering at UCD School of Mechanical and Materials Engineering and a Fellow, UCD Conway Institute.
-Prof. Nowlan focuses her research on three key areas: paediatric orthopaedics; how mechanical loading affects skeletal development; and foetal movement monitoring.
+(opens in a new window)Niamh Nowlan is Full Professor of Biomedical Engineering at UCD School of Mechanical and Materials Engineering and a fellow of UCD Conway Institute.
+Prof Nowlan focuses her research on three key areas: paediatric orthopaedics; how mechanical loading affects skeletal development; and foetal movement monitoring.

 Professor Nowlan said: “I am thrilled and very grateful to be awarded an ERC Consolidator Grant.
 This will enable us to understand how mechanical loading affects the development of cartilage, with implications for both cartilage regeneration and for orthopaedic conditions affecting children.
 Articular cartilage is an amazing material that we depend upon for pain free movement.
 Due to its poor healing ability, cartilage needs to last a lifetime.
 What makes healthy cartilage low friction and long-lasting is its complex layered (zonal) structure, but current surgical techniques to fix damaged cartilage cannot recreate the original structure.
 Therefore, repair cartilage tends to break down, leading to the need for further surgeries and possibly even joint replacement.”